The Loop Murnaghan-Nakayama Rule: Introduction

 \subsection{Context and Motivation}

+The motivation which led us to the study of loop Schur functions lies in geometry, particularly in the study of curves in complex threefolds.
+Gromov-Witten (GW) and Donaldson-Thomas (DT) theory define invariants of complex threefolds which virtually count curves with prescribed incidence conditions (c.f. \cite{pt:wtcc} for an introductory survey of these and other curve counting theories).
+It was conjecture in \cite{mnop:gwdt1,mnop:gwdt2} that GW and DT theory coincide for smooth threefolds (i.e. there is a change of variables which equates the corresponding generating functions).
+The GW/DT correspondence was proven in \cite{moop:gwdtc} for the case of toric threefolds.
+The proof in \cite{moop:gwdtc} used the presence of torus actions and Atiyah-Bott localization to reduce the correspondence to the level of the equivariant ``topological vertex'' - a formal generating function associated to each fixed point of the toric threefold along with an algorithm to recover the full GW or DT theory.

+GW and DT theory have recently been defined for three dimensional orbifolds, i.e. spaces which are locally modeled by finite quotients of $\C^3$ (\cite{cr:ogwt,agv:gwtodms,bcy:otv}).
+Moreover, the topological vertex algorithm has been generalized to three dimensional toric orbifolds in both GW theory (\cite{r:lgoa}) and DT theory (\cite{bcy:otv}).
+In GW theory, the orbifold vertex is a generating function of abelian Hodge integrals, whereas in the DT case it is a generating function of colored plane partitions.
+Naturally, one would expect a correspondence of these theories generalizing the correspondence in the smooth case.
+The loop Murnaghan-Nakayama rule arose in the study of such a correspondence for the orbifold vertex associated to the threefold $A_{n}$ singularity: $\left[\C^3/\Z_{n+1}\right]$ where $\Z_{n+1}$ acts with weights $(1,-1,0)$.

-The motivation which led us to the study of loop Schur functions lies in geometry.
-In particular, the loop Schur functions are closely related to the Donaldson-Thomas vertex for the $A_n$ singularity defined in \cite{bcy:otv}.
-Conjecturally, the DT vertex is equivalent to the Gromov-Witten vertex defined in \cite{r:lgoa}.
-The GW vertex is determined by a certain set of bilinear relations developed in \cite{z:ologwv}.
+In particular, the results of \cite{er:cpgisf} and \cite{bcy:otv} show that a certain specialization of the loop Schur functions are closely related to the Donaldson-Thomas vertex for the $A_n$ singularity (more specifially, a `one-leg' specialization of the DT vertex).
+The corresponding GW orbifold vertex is determined by a certain set of bilinear relations developed in \cite{z:ologwv}.
 In \cite{r:ggmv}, these relations are reduced to identities in the DT vertex which are specializations of Theorems 1 and 2.
+Therefore, Theorems 1 and 2 conclude the proof of the orbifold GW/DT correspondence for this particular orbifold vertex.
+From the one-leg vertex correspondence, it follows that the GW and DT theories agree for any local orbifold line with cyclic isotropy (\cite{r:ggmv}).
+Generalizing this correspondence to the full three leg vertex is currently under investigation by the author and Zong and will ultimately require several new combinatorial identities involving loop Schur functions.